nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/ios.md

 > Note: We're still evaluating whether to support map/reduce in 2.0.
 We recognize that, although it has a learning curve, it can be very powerful.
 We would appreciate feedback on this.

-There are three parts to specifying a query:
+There are several parts to specifying a query:

 1. What document criteria to match (corresponding to the “`WHERE …`” clause in N1QL or SQL)
-2. The sort order (“`ORDER BY …`”)
-3. What properties (JSON or derived) of the documents to return (“`SELECT …`”)
+2. What properties (JSON or derived) of the documents to return (“`SELECT …`”)

-> Note: The query API does not yet support aggregation, i.e. functions like `AVG()` or operators like `GROUP BY`.
-This will be added in a future preview release.
+3. What criteria to group rows together by (“`GROUP BY …`”)
+4. Which grouped rows to include (“`HAVING …`”)
+3. The sort order (“`ORDER BY …`”)

-These each have defaults:
+These all have defaults:

 * If you don't specify criteria, all documents are returned
-* If you don't specify a sort order, they're sorted by ascending document ID
-* If you don't specify properties, you just get the document ID and sequence number
+* If you don't specify properties to return, you just get the document ID and sequence number
+* If you don't specify grouping, rows are not grouped
+* If you don't specify what groups to include, all are included
+* If you don't specify a sort order, the order is undefined

+> Note: The query API does not yet support joins.
+This feature will be added in a future preview release.

 ### The Query API